 We teach and perform research on the design, analysis, implementation and application of numerical methods for the solution of ordinary and partial differential equations.
-In particular, we study adaptive finite element methods, stochastic partial differential equations, transport equations, geometric integration and applications in medical image registration, inverse problems, mathematical physics, design, architecture, construction and virtual/augmented reality (VR/AR).
+In particular, we study adaptive finite element methods, stochastic partial differential equations, transport equations, geometric integration, multiscale problems and applications in medical image registration, inverse problems, mathematical physics, design, architecture, construction, fibre networks, composite materials and virtual/augmented reality (VR/AR).
 We also work on deep learning for solving partial differential equations.

 We are active within the Chalmers Areas of Advance, in particular within Digital Twin Cities and Information and Communication Technologies.

 We organize the weekly Computational and Applied Mathematics Seminar (CAM seminar).
 The seminar meets on Wednesdays at 14.15-15.00 in room MVL14.

 Researchers and teachers